microsoft/pxt-adafruit/docs/browsers/mac.md

 As you are using a Mac, it is recommended that you use [Safari][].
 Alternatively, [Google Chrome][chrome] and [Mozilla Firefox][firefox] are also supported.

-You cannot use Safari in private browsing mode when using the editor.

 Please see [here][technical] for technical information on which browsers are supported, or [here][versions] to check which version you are using.